 getGet a Form I-20: Once you receive acceptance to an SEVP-certified school and provide evidence of financial support, as well as any other supporting documents, that school’s designated school official will send you a Form I-20, “Certificate of Eligibility for Nonimmigrant Status.”
 You will receive a Form I-20 from every school that accepts you.

-payPay the I-901 Student and Exchange Visitor Information Service (SEVIS) Fee: All international students must pay the I-901 SEVIS Fee.
+payPay the I-901 Student and Exchange Visitor Information System (SEVIS) Fee: All international students must pay the I-901 SEVIS Fee.
 You can pay your fee at FMJFee.com.
 For more information, view the Form I-901 Fee Payment tutorial.

 applyApply for a visa to travel to the United States: You can apply for a visa to travel to the United States at your designated U.S. embassy or consulate.
 Make sure you bring all required documents with you.

 Learn more about how you can get ready to go!

 Arriving in the United States should be a smooth experience if you have all of your documents with you.

 You cannot arrive more than 30 days before your program start date.
 When traveling, always hand-carry all of your documents (such as your passport, Form I-20 and Form I-94).
 Do not pack any documents in your checked baggage.

 Once you arrive, remember to contact your designated school official as soon as possible.